 Visit his homepage www.finnemans.nl

-The owner of this 650 is Patrick Klaasen who lives in Italy.
-His website is under construction.
+The owner of this 650 is Arjen Rijpma who lives in the Netherlands.